ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If all fields which are present in the condition ECT `environment-map` are present in the ACS entry and are binary identical, then the environments match.

-If any field which is present in the condition ECT `environment-map` is not present in the ACS entry then the environments do not match.
+If any field which is present in the condition ECT `environment-map` is not present in the ACS entry, then the environments do not match.

-If any field which is present in the condition ECT `environment-map` is not binary identical to the corresponding ACS entry field then the environments do not match.
+If any field which is present in the condition ECT `environment-map` is not binary identical to the corresponding ACS entry field, then the environments do not match.

-If a field is not present in the condition ECT `environment-map` then the presence of, and value of, the corresponding ACS entry field does not affect whether the environments match.
+If a field is not present in the condition ECT `environment-map` then the presence of, and value of, the corresponding ACS entry field SHALL NOT affect whether the environments match.

 ### Authority comparison {#sec-compare-authority}

 A Verifier SHALL compare the condition ECT expected `authority` value to the candidate entry `authority` value.

-If every entry in the condition ECT `authority` has a matching entry in the ACS entry `authority` field then the authorities match.
+If every entry in the condition ECT `authority` has a matching entry in the ACS entry `authority` field, then the authorities match.
 The order of the fields in each `authority` field do not affect the result of the comparison.

 If any entry in the condition ECT `authority` does not have a matching entry in the ACS entry `authority` field then the authorities do not match.

 When comparing two `$crypto-key-type-choice` fields for equality, a Verifier SHALL treat them as equal if their deterministic CBOR encoding is binary equal.

-A Verifier MAY treat two keys as equal if they have different formats but represent the same key.
-For example, a Verifier may contain code to compare a key fingerprint against the key which, when hashed, creates that fingerprint.

-> I found this text later in the document.
-Is this what we want?
-Which ECTs are _first_ and _second_?
->
-> The `a` field comparison tests for trust path termination.
-> If the authority of the first ECT is a trust anchor for the authority of the second ECT, the second ECT is valid.
-> If the authority values are identical, then the second ECT is valid.

 ### Conceptual Message Type Comparison  {#sec-compare-cm}

 A Verifier SHALL compare the condition ECT expected `cmtype` value to the candidate entry `cmtype` value.

-If the condition ECT contains a `cmtype` field, and that type has the same value as the ACS entry `cmtype` field then the types match.
+If the condition ECT contains a `cmtype` field, and that type has the same value as the ACS entry `cmtype` field, then the types match.

-If the condition ECT contains a `cmtype` field, and that type has a different value from the ACS entry `cmtype` field then the types do not match.
+If the condition ECT contains a `cmtype` field, and that type has a different value from the ACS entry `cmtype` field, then the types do not match.

-If the condition ECT contains a `cmtype` field, and the ACS entry does not contain a `cmtype` field then the types do not match.
+If the condition ECT contains a `cmtype` field, and the ACS entry does not contain a `cmtype` field, then the types do not match.

 ### Element list comparison {#sec-compare-element-list}